aorlandou/eCourts/README.md

 ## Book a court

-With eCourts web application you can use a dynamic search bar that enables you to browse around all the available courts that fit your needs.
+With eCourts web application you can use a dynamic search bar that enables you to browse through all the available courts that fit your needs.
 Ajax technique is used to asynchronously retrieve the results every time a filter is altered.

 <img src="images/ecourts_searchbar.png" width="800"/>